Key points about febrile seizures

 If the seizure lasts longer than 5 minutes, dial 111 within New Zealand (use the appropriate emergency number in other countries) and ask for urgent medical help.

-If your child had a febrile seizure that lasted more than 5 minutes, your doctor may give you some medication to use in case a future seizure lasts longer than 5 minutes.
+If your child had a febrile seizure that lasted more than 5 minutes, your doctor will give you some medicine to use in case a future seizure lasts longer than 5 minutes.

 Does my child need to stay in hospital after a febrile seizure?